 No, embroidered dog collars are more like regular nylon or polyester flat collars with your dog’s name and your telephone number stitched into the nylon itself.
 Often you can customise the colour of the fonts and the base colour of the collar.
 Complete customisation from top to bottom.

 This is a slightly simpler style of custom dog collar.
 The information you need printed on the collar is engraved on the front buckle or a plate on the collar.

 Laser-engraving creates a very crisp and clean look.

 It also lasts for a very long time.
 There is no threading to worry about.
-It shouldn’t be damaged either if the buckle or engraved plate is made of durable metal.
+When made out of durable metal, it shouldn’t easily get damaged either.

 Printed dog collars